Geology of the southern North Sea: Mesozoic era

 During this era the end of extensional tectonics had been well constrained in the southern North Sea basin; the extension occurred from the late Carboniferous to the Triassic.
 There had been some reactivation of Varsican basement faults due to the subsidence of the Sole Pit Basin and allowing basin tilts creating a peripheral graben system around the basin.
 Due to the reactivation of the basement faults it led to the beginning of halokinesis in the basin.
-The halokinesis allowed major uplift during the Mesozoic because of the presence of salt and the reactivation of basement faults; the thrusting permitted the sediment to thrust over the diapers and float on top of the Zechstein salt.
+The halokinesis allowed major uplift during the Mesozoic because of the presence of salt and the reactivation of basement faults; the thrusting permitted the sediment to thrust over the diapirs and float on top of the Zechstein salt.
 Due to the Kimmerian phase uplift in the northern portion of the North Sea, it allowed subsidence and deposition to fill the basin, creating sandstone.
-Due to differential loading along the faults, salt diapers developed and played a huge role in the southern North Sea basin and all salt tectonic structures.
+Due to differential loading along the faults, salt diapirs developed and played a huge role in the southern North Sea basin and all salt tectonic structures.
 Reverse faulting associated with late Carboniferous basin inversion is recorded by a wide range of Carboniferous stratigraphy subcropping the Permian sediments.
 The subcrop pattern indicates a strong influence of NW–SE tectonic trends during this inversion.
 This inversion event was followed by deposition of upper Carboniferous red beds, which pass up into sands of the Permian Rotliegend Group; these are overlain by evaporites of the Zechstein Supergroup.
 A major phase of basin inversion during or at the end of the Late Cretaceous affected many basins in northwestern Europe, including the Sole Pit Basin and the Cleveland Basin, and has been attributed to strike-slip reactivation of basement faults.